lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-10-课文-10、34、58、82/Lesson 58 A blessing in disguise.md

   	- subordinate clause:
     	- as tourists have been coming from all parts of the country to see it
       	- as + adverbial clause of time
-      	- tourists have been coming from all parts of the counrty to see it
+      	- tourists have been coming from all parts of the country to see it
         	- tourists
         	- have been coming {prepositional object} [predicate verb phrase][present perfect progressive]
         	- from all parts of the country [object]